 Dr. Jason F. Kirksey

-Dr. Kirksey brings approximately 25 years of experience teaching, researching, and active engagement with issues related to diversity and inclusion.
-His areas of expertise include minority politics, race and sports, and public policy, with emphasis on African Americans, Native Americans, and women in the American political system.
+Dr. Kirksey brings over 25 years of experience teaching, researching, and active engagement with diversity, equity, and inclusion issues.
+His expertise includes minority politics; race, politics, and sports; and public policy, emphasizing African Americans, Native Americans, and women in the American political system.
 Dr. Kirksey’s published research has appeared in the National Political Science Review, Women and Politics, the Voting Rights Review, Focus on Law Review, and Oklahoma Politics.
-In addition to his published articles, Dr. Kirksey has written several book chapters, focused primarily on the Voting Rights Act of 1965.
-Additionally, he has served as a federal court-certified litigation consultant in voting rights cases in Alabama, Arkansas, and New Mexico.
+In addition to his published articles, Dr. Kirksey has written several book chapters focused primarily on the Voting Rights Act of 1965.
+Additionally, he has served as a federal court-certified expert witness in voting rights cases in Alabama, Arkansas, and New Mexico.

-Throughout Dr. Kirksey’s tenure, the number of U.S. Department of Education TRiO programs housed within the Division has expanded to four.
-In addition to the Student Support Services Program directly serving OSU students for the past seven years, in August 2017, the Ronald E. McNair Post-Baccalaureate Achievement Program, also referred to as the McNair Scholars Program, was awarded to the Division.
-Additionally, two pre-college TRiO programs, Upward Bound and Educational Talent Search, are housed within this executive-level unit.
-These four TRiO programs account for approximately $5M in federal grants serving first-generation, low-income, and students with disabilities at OSU.
+Throughout Dr. Kirksey’s tenure, the number of U.S. Department of Education TRIO programs housed within the Division has increased to four.
+In addition to the Student Support Services Program directly serving OSU students for the past eight years, in August 2017, the Ronald McNair Post-Baccalaureate Achievement Program also referred to as the McNair Scholars Program, was awarded to the Division.
+Additionally, two pre-college TRIO programs, Upward Bound and Talent Search, are also housed within this executive-level unit.

-The Division of Institutional Diversity has played an integral role in OSU being recognized with a number of accolades, including several nationally prestigious awards.
-OSU has received the 2016 National Association of Diversity Officers in Higher Education (NADOHE) Institutional Excellence Award, the 2016 Southwest Minority Supplier Development Council (SMSDC) Corporation of the Year Award, the 2012-2018 Higher Education Excellence in Diversity (HEED) Award from Insight Into Diversity, the 2018 and 2017 HEED Award Diversity Champion, the 2016-2018 Minority Access, Inc. Institution Committed to Diversity Award, the 2016 and 2017 Mosaic Five-star Inclusive Workplace Culture Award from the Tulsa Chamber of Commerce’s diversity business council, as well as Mosaic’s 2020 and 2021 Top Inclusive Workplace Award, the 2017 American Association for Access, Equity, and Diversity’s (AAAED) Dr. Roosevelt Thomas Champion of Diversity Award, and the 2018 Innovation + Inclusion Leadership Award from The Society for Diversity.
-Additionally, OSU is one of ten four-year schools in the nation to have earned the HEED Award for eleven consecutive years.
+The Division of Institutional Diversity continues to play an integral role in OSU, being recognized with a number of accolades, including several nationally prestigious awards and recognitions.
+OSU has received the 2016 National Association of Diversity Officers in Higher Education (NADOHE) Institutional Excellence Award, the 2016 Southwest Minority Supplier Development Council (SMSDC) Corporation of the Year Award, the 2012-2022 Higher Education Excellence in Diversity (HEED) Award from Insight Into Diversity, the 2017-2022 HEED Award Diversity Champion, the 2016-2019 Minority Access, Inc. Institution Committed to Diversity Award, the 2016 and 2017 Mosaic Five-star Inclusive Workplace Culture Award from the Tulsa Chamber of Commerce’s diversity business council, as well as Mosaic’s 2020 and 2021 Top Inclusive Workplace Award, the 2017 American Association for Access, Equity, and Diversity’s (AAAED) Dr. Roosevelt Thomas Champion of Diversity Award, and the 2018 Innovation + Inclusion Leadership Award from The Society for Diversity.
+Additionally, OSU is one of seven four-year schools nationwide to have received the HEED Award for eleven consecutive years.
 In the past five years (2018-2022), OSU was recognized in the Military Times' Top 100 schools for veterans.
-Also, from 2014-2018, the U.S. Department of Education has designated OSU as a Minority Serving Institution (MSI).
+Also, from 2014-2018, the U.S. Department of Education designated OSU as a Minority Serving Institution (MSI).

-In March 2017, Dr. Kirksey was the recipient of the NADOHE 2017 Dr. Frank W. Hale, Jr. Distinguished Service Award.
-The award recognizes individuals who distinguish themselves in higher education with a robust record of consistent service for inclusive excellence; exercising innovative and courageous leadership and vision, and exemplifying the philosophy, principles and practices of NADOHE while contributing substantially to diversity and inclusive excellence.
-Most recently, in November 2018, Dr. Kirksey received the 2018 Distinguished Service Award from the Association of Public Land-grant Universities’ (APLU) Commission on Access, Diversity and Excellence (CADE).
-The APLU CADE Distinguished Service Award is awarded to one recipient nationally who has created partnerships, broadened access and opportunity in higher education, and contributed to the achievement of diversity at all levels of an academic community.
+In March 2017, Dr. Kirksey received the NADOHE 2017 Dr. Frank W. Hale, Jr. Distinguished Service Award.
+The award recognizes individuals who distinguish themselves in higher education with a robust record of consistent service for inclusive excellence, exercising innovative and courageous leadership and vision, and exemplifying the philosophy, principles, and practices of NADOHE while contributing substantially to diversity and inclusive excellence.

-In 2018, Dr. Kirksey was elected to serve a three-year term on the NADOHE Board of Directors.
+In March 2021, Dr. Kirksey was elected to serve a second consecutive three-year term on the NADOHE Board of Directors.
 He was initially elected in 2018 to serve on the NADOHE Board.
 Within the NADOHE Board, he chairs the Awards Committee, and the past year Dr. Kirksey chaired the NADOHE Branding TaskForce at the request of the Board Chair.
 He recently served as President of the Big XII Chief Diversity Officers Consortium from 2013-2017.
 In September 2020, he served as a reviewer for the NASPA (National Association of Student Personnel Administrators) IV-West Awards.
-Since 2014, Dr. Kirksey has served as President for the Oklahoma Diversity Officers and Practitioners Consortium, which is a statewide diversity-based organization.
+Since 2014, Dr. Kirksey has served as President of the Oklahoma Diversity Officers and Practitioners Consortium, a statewide diversity-based organization.
 Dr. Kirksey also served as a member of the Association of Public and Land-Grant Universities (APLU) Commission on Access, Diversity and Excellence (CADE) from 2011-2015.
-Additionally, for over a decade, he has served as a panelists for the Ford Foundation Postdoctoral, Dissertation, and Predoctoral Fellowship Programs Review through The National Academies of Sciences, Engineering, and Medicine.
-The past several years, Dr. Kirksey has chaired the Ford Fellowship Program Review panel on Interdisciplinary Studies.
-In December 2018, he was unanimously elected to serve a four-year term on the Board of Directors for USA Taekwondo.
+Additionally, for over a decade, he has been a panelists for the Ford Foundation Postdoctoral, Dissertation, and Predoctoral Fellowship Programs Review through The National Academies of Sciences, Engineering, and Medicine.
+From 2017-2019, Dr. Kirksey chaired the Ford Fellowship Program Review panel on Interdisciplinary Studies, the largest panel in terms of the number of reviewers and submitted applications.

-In February 2014, Dr. Kirksey embarked on an unconventional and unprecedented capital campaign at OSU.
-The five-year campaign focused on engaging OSU alumni of color, primarily African Americans, to develop private program support and resources, in particular scholarships, focused on diversity and inclusion.
+In 2014, Dr. Kirksey embarked on an unconventional and unprecedented capital campaign at OSU.
+The five-year campaign focused on engaging OSU alums of color, primarily African Americans, to develop private program support and resources, particularly scholarships, focused on diversity and inclusion.
 The campaign goal was $1.65M.
-A couple months shy of the end of the campaign in January 2019, the total dollars raised at $6.4M.
+The campaign concluded in June 2019 with the total dollars raised at $6.4M.
 The campaign established approximately 50 new endowed diversity-focused scholarships.
 Under Dr. Kirksey’s leadership from 2009-2023, the Division of Institutional Diversity was instrumental in over $20M in philanthropic gifts to OSU.
-This transformative effort has substantially enriched OSU's commitment to inclusive excellence.
+This transformative effort continues to enrich OSU's commitment to inclusive excellence substantially.

 Dr. Kirksey is a native of Denver, Colorado.
-He and his wife Kim, also an OSU alum, have two children, Kaitlyn and Garrett, who currently attend OSU.
+He and his wife Kim, also an OSU alum, have two children, Kaitlyn, a 2020 OSU graduate and Garrett, a 2023 OSU graduate.